Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

-- Add select day on click in the visual month view.
+- Add select a day in the visual month view.
 - Add option to use single or double-click to select day.
+- Add Ctrl+B and Decimal shortcuts to go to selected day.
 - Add option for days mouse tracking in the visual month view.
 - Add day context menu for in the visual month view.
 - Add celebration verses board.